pookjw/Kerberos_Algorithm_Swift/README.md

 - Fix SwiftUI EnviromentObject refresh bug: Added Refresh button.
 This is a SwiftUI bug.
 Apple should fix this.
 Check [here](https://stackoverflow.com/questions/57727478/refreshing-a-swiftui-list) to hack this.

+- Fix SwiftUI Preview Bug.
+(No problem on running app actually)

 - ~~Add Kerberos fundamental vulnerability~~ Done

 - ~~Enhance timestamp~~ Done